pedrojunqueira/da-100/README.md

 	- On Format click on Edit Iteration
 		- There are 3 options
 			- None: when iterating nothing will happen.
 Visual stay the same
-			- cross-filtered: Visual will filter what of selected in the other visual when iterating
+			- cross-filtered: Visual will filter what of selected in the other visual when interacting
-			- cross-highlight: Visual will stay the same and highlight what was filtered proportionals
+			- cross-highlight: Visual will stay the same and highlight what was filtered proportionally
 	- hierarchies
 		- When add hierarchy in a visual you will have the ability to drill down